We Design DroneBrainsthat think and talk.

 88%

-Wind shift detected on east façade.
-Coverage pattern re-sequenced within approved safety bounds.
+Glare on the east façade invalidated a coverage assumption.
+Belief revised, pattern re-sequenced within approved safety bounds.

 K04/06